-Andrew is an educator at London Business School, where he has delivered strategy execution sessions on numerous custom programmes, the school’s flagship open Senior Executive Programme and the MBA programme.
+Andrew is an Affiliate Faculty member at London Business School, where he has led strategy execution and management experimentation sessions on numerous custom programmes, the school’s flagship open Senior Executive Programme and the MBA programme.
 He is also an educator with Duke Corporate Education.
 Both institutions are ranked amongst the top few executive education providers in the world by the Financial Times and Bloomberg Businessweek.

-Andrew has worked on engagements in banking, general insurance, life & pensions, FMCG, electronics, pharmaceuticals, defence, engineering, mining, steel, chemicals, construction, utilities, government and higher education.
-He is typically engaged on long-term programmes, working closely with leaders to bring about strategic change.
+Andrew has worked on engagements in banking, general insurance, life & pensions, FMCG, consumer durables, brewing & distilling, retail, electronics, telecoms, software, pharmaceuticals, defence, engineering, mining, steel, chemicals, oil & gas, hospitality, construction materials, utilities, healthcare, professional services, government and higher education.

 Andrew has lectured on MBA, MSc, DBA and executive programmes at Edinburgh Business School where he gained his PhD in strategy implementation.
-He also sits on its Doctoral Research Committee, overseeing students’ research.
+He also served on its Doctoral Research Committee, overseeing research at the school.